jarviscanada/jarvis_data_eng_zaied/core_java/jdbc/README.md

 * *Database size issue*: As we discussed, our solution is not scalabale to database size because of using `DAO` pattern.

-* *Memory consumption issue*: Our queries are not time or memory optimized, utilizing brute-force approach of combining multiple joins which can result in a huge table after joins.
+* *Memory consumption issue*: Our queries are not time or memory optimized.
+We utilized a brute-force approach of combining multiple joins.
+This can result in a huge table after joins.
 Then we are searching through that table which can result in huge time and memory consumption if database size is huge.